 Catholic.
-Software developer – mobile and web.
+Software developer.
 Public transportation enthusiast.

-I am currently a software developer at A Thinking Ape.
-I graduated from the University of British Columbia with a B.Sc. degree in Computer Science with the Software Engineering Option.
-I speak Java, Objective-C, Python, C#, PHP, SQL.Outside of work, I'm a volunteer on the youth ministry team at St. Francis Xavier Catholic Church and I'm also an avid transit enthusiast/photographer.
+I am currently a software developer at A Thinking Ape Entertainment Ltd. I graduated from the University of British Columbia with a B.Sc. degree in Computer Science with the Software Engineering Option.
+I primarily speak Python and C# these days, but in the past I've also done Objective-C, Java and PHP.